 \subsection{Setup}

-We now consider the case where the parameter of interest is a $P$ x $1$ vector of regression coefficients $\boldsymbol{\beta} = (\beta_1, ..., \beta_P)^T$.
-Following a standard two-phase sampling setting, we assume that inexpensive variables have been collected by simple random sampling for a phase 1 cohort of size $N$, but identification of $\boldsymbol{\beta}$ requires expensive variables that can only be collected for a fixed $n < N$ units in phase 2.
+We now consider the case where the parameter of interest is a vector $\boldsymbol{\beta} = (\beta_1, ..., \beta_P)^T$.
+Following a standard two-phase sampling setting, we assume that inexpensive variables have been collected for a phase 1 cohort of size $N$, but identification of $\boldsymbol{\beta}$ requires expensive variables that can only be collected for a fixed $n < N$ units in phase 2.
+We again assume that an asymptotically linear estimator $\tilde{\boldsymbol{\beta}}$ for $\boldsymbol{\beta}$ would be available if the phase 2 variables were observed for the entire cohort, as is the case in standard regression settings.
 Our aim is to determine a stratified sampling design for selecting the $n$ phase 2 samples that will lead to an efficient design-based estimator $\hat{\boldsymbol{\beta}}$ for $\boldsymbol{\beta}$.